Building a CD process using OpenShift Pipelines

 output: PersistentVolumeClaim PVC: cd-openshift-pipeline-pvc

-Check the logs to see if there are issues with the pipeline.
+Check the logs to see if there are any issues with the pipeline.

-((You should see the pipeline running on the next page.
-You can click on the task name to see the logs for a particular task.
-Alternatively, you can click on the Logs tab:))
+You can click on the task name to view the logs for a particular task.
+Alternatively, you can click on the Logs tab.

 Confirming the deployment of the application

-Click on Topology in the main menu (available in in the Developer section).
-There should see the applications which are currently running.
+Click on Topology in the main menu (available in the Developer section).
+There, you should see the applications that are currently running.